top of page

 Our Audience Approach

-We are committed to developing and engaging a diverse and inclusive audience, ensuring that our work reaches both participants and the wider public.
+We are committed to developing and engaging with a diverse and inclusive audience, so that our work reaches the wider public as well as our participants.

 Our approach focuses on: